When needing to make an international money transfer, comparing all of the different companies yourself can be overwhelming.

 Finally, I’ll discuss when they’re right for you, when they aren’t, and any alternatives that might be better suited.

 What is OFX?

-OFX is a publicly traded Australian currency broker.
+OFX is a publicly traded Australian foreign exchange company.

-They’re one of the biggest in the industry, with over 1 million customers and a £20billion annual trading volume.
+They’re one of the biggest in the industry, with over 1 million customers and over £20 billion in annual trading volume.

 They provide currency exchange and transfer services to a wide range of customers including expats, small to large businesses and investors.